IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/index.rst

    Bar-Sinai M, Sweeney L, Crosas M. DataTags, Data Handling Policy Spaces and the Tags Language.
    *Proceedings of the 2016 IEEE Security and Privacy Workshops (SPW)*, May 2016, San-Jose, CA. https://doi.org/10.1109/SPW.2016.11

+   When using DataTags/PolicyModels in scholarly work, please consider citing the appropriate paper from above.

 A decision graph is a graph (in the mathematical sense) with nodes of various types.
 When the user goes through the interview, a *Decision Graph Engine* traverses the graph.
 When the engine reaches a node, it performs an instruction associated with it, such as ``ask`` (ask the user a question) or ``set``.

-.. tip:: Want to take this language for a spin? :doc:`Here's how<take-for-spin>`.

-Tag spaces are also described by a domain specific language.
+Policy spaces are also described by a domain specific language.

 This site documents those two languages, and some language-related tools.